Schneidershades/skoutwatch/README.md

 ## Description

-SkoutWatch is a web application built on the Laravel framework that aims to provide transparency and efficiency in athlete scouting and discovery.
+SkoutWatch is API / Web Application built on the Laravel framework that aims to provide transparency and efficiency in athlete scouting and discovery.
 Our platform empowers scouts, bettors, retailers, and developers with reliable data and insights for informed decision-making.

 ## Problem and Opportunity